Martin Riggs: In the films

 In Lethal Weapon, Riggs is transferred from the narcotics division to the homicide division after a shooting incident.
 He is partnered with Detective Sergeant Roger Murtaugh in hopes that the older, more mature veteran will keep him in line.
 After a rough start, the two become best friends throughout the film series, even though Riggs always gets on Murtaugh's nerves.
-By the end of the first film, the two have worked together to rescue Murtaugh's daughter, who had been kidnapped by drug lords and mercenaries.
+By the end of the first film, the two work together to rescue Murtaugh's daughter, who had been kidnapped by drug lords and mercenaries.

-In Lethal Weapon 2, Riggs discovers that South African crime lord Arjen Rudd, whom he and Murtaugh are pursuing, ordered Riggs' death in 1984.
+In Lethal Weapon 2, Riggs discovers that South African crime lord Arjen Rudd, whom he and Murtaugh are pursuing, ordered Riggs's death in 1984.
 Rudd's enforcer, Pieter Vorstedt, killed Victoria Riggs by mistake and made the murder look like an automobile accident to cover up their involvement.
-After avenging the deaths of his wife and Rika van den Haas (whom Riggs had become involved with romantically before she, too, was murdered by Rudd and his minions), he is able to move on with his life.
-Meanwhile, Riggs and Murtaugh are assigned to protect a comical federal witness, Leo Getz, whom they ultimately become close friends with.
+After avenging the deaths of Victoria and Rika van den Haas (whom Riggs had become involved with romantically before she, too, was murdered by Rudd and his minions), he is able to move on with his life.
+Meanwhile, Riggs and Murtaugh are assigned to protect loudmouthed federal witness Leo Getz, with whom they ultimately become close friends.

 He meets Sgt.
 Lorna Cole, an internal affairs officer, in Lethal Weapon 3 during an investigation into the disappearance of weapons from LAPD impound.
 The two make an immediate connection and work closely together to clear Murtaugh's name after he is forced to kill his son's friend in self-defense.
 Riggs and Cole become romantically involved and move in together after the end of the film.

 In Lethal Weapon 4, Riggs and Cole are still living together, and she is pregnant with their child, but they have dodged the issue of marriage.
 Both Riggs and Murtaugh are promoted to captain by the fourth film in order to keep them out of trouble, but are demoted back to sergeants at the end of the film.
-Leo helps Riggs finally make peace with his wife's death; Riggs marries Cole while she is giving birth to their son.
+Leo helps Riggs finally make peace with Victoria's death; Riggs marries Cole while she is giving birth to their son named Billy.

 Television series

 In a March 2016 newspaper article, the plot for the television pilot is as follows: "When Texas cop and former Navy SEAL Martin Riggs...suffers the loss of his wife and baby, he moves to Los Angeles to start anew.
-There, he gets partnered with LAPD detective Roger Murtaugh...who, having recently suffered a "minor" heart attack, must avoid any stress in his life.
+There, he gets partnered with LAPD detective Roger Murtaugh...who, having recently suffered a 'minor' heart attack, must avoid any stress in his life."
 In the Season Two finale, Riggs kills his abusive father during a fight after rescuing Murtaugh's wife.
 At the end of the episode, Riggs visits his deceased wife's grave.
 At the gravesite, his much younger half-brother Garrett shows up, shoots him in the chest, mortally wounding him, and leaves.
 In the Season Three premiere, he dies from his gunshot wound in the hospital and is subsequently replaced by Wesley Cole as Murtaugh's partner.